430058Mauger1/Unit-13-2022/doc/design/stakeholders.md

 ## Home page
 ![image](indexstoryboard.PNG)

-## individual phones
+## Individual Phones
 ![image](individualphonestoryboard.PNG)
-## individual accessories
+## Individual Accessories
 ![image](individualaccessoriesstoryboard.PNG)
-## accessories and phone page storyboard
+## Accessories and phone page storyboard
 ![image](phonesandaccessoriespage.PNG)
-both the accessories and phone page use the same storyboard.
+The accessories and phone page both use the same storyboard.
-# alternate design
+# Alternate Design
 ![image](alternatestoryboard.PNG)
-I did not use this design because the owners said that it did not have as much detail or as many features as the first design.
+I did not use this design because the owners said it did not have enough detail and that it could have used more features.